 Several technical aids can make your life easier.
-At your pre-admission visit, your occupational therapist will suggest the most appropriate for you.
-You could obtain them from the CLSC or purchase them from an orthopaedic appliance supplier (see the list at the end of this document) or from a pharmacy.
+You could obtain them from the CLSC or purchase them from an orthopedic appliance supplier (see the list at the end of this document) or from a pharmacy.
 Remember that the CLSC can help you out on certain occasions, but will not guarantee the provision of equipment.
 Equipment rental could also be profitable for some items.